 The degree of influence exercised by the planners over the location of water supplies is therefore uncertain.
 Much more certain is the influence of geology and topography, as interpreted by the RWC.
-In relation to https://doi.org/10.1001/journame.certain is the influence of geology
+In relation to hafirs RWC's influence

 20 Ibrahim Moneim Mansour, present and ex-Minister of Finance.